Notion overhauls search and document sharing to attract bigger teams

 Teamspaces are essentially miniature workspaces within Notion, each with their own sets of editing roles and access controls.
 Team members can then choose which Teamspaces they want to see, giving them a more customizable view of a company’s documents.

-In a sense, it’s an attempt to address a key difference between Notion and traditional document editors (along with other modern rivals such as Coda): Instead of having a list of discrete documents that users can jump into separately, Notion lumps everything into one big workspace, visible through its sidebar menu.
+In a sense, it’s an attempt to address a key difference between Notion and traditional document editors (along with other modern rivals, such as Coda): Instead of having a list of discrete documents that users can jump into separately, Notion lumps everything into one big workspace, visible through its sidebar menu.

 While that’s not really an issue for individuals or smaller teams, it can become overwhelming for larger companies.
 Muthukumar notes that some companies have wound up with multiple Notion accounts as a result.
-The hopes is that Teamspaces will encourage more companies to centralize around a single account, using the new features to control who sees what.
+The hope is that Teamspaces will encourage more companies to centralize around a single account, using the new features to control who sees what.

 “If it’s six or seven people, you can probably keep it organized pretty well.
 Once you start getting into 6,000 people, the product needs to do something slightly different to help,” Muthukumar says.